Why Do I Keep On Hiccuping Now That I Am Pregnant?

 If you thought that it is just you who is dealing with bouts of hiccups, you are wrong.
-Babies too go through pretty much the same phase inside the womb, but unlike the mother who is likely to experience severe hiccuping in the first trimester, babies hiccup more during the last trimester.
-The baby is constantly drinking the amniotic fluid, and there are pretty good chances that the fluid enters his lungs, causing hiccups.
-No, you need not worry, as this is perfectly normal and your baby will not be choked as his supply of oxygen is met by the placenta itself.
-Infact, these repetitive jerks down there indicate that all is well and the baby is growing normally.
-Sometimes, reflex development can also make a mature fetus hiccup in the womb itself.
+Babies to go through pretty much the same phase inside the womb, but unlike the mother who is likely to experience severe hiccuping in the first trimester, babies hiccup more during the last trimester.
+The baby is continuously drinking the amniotic fluid, and there are pretty good chances that the fluid enters his lungs, causing hiccups.
+No, you need not worry, as this is perfectly normal and your baby will not be choked as his supply of oxygen is met by the placenta.
+In fact, these repetitive jerks down there indicate that all is well and the baby is growing normally.
+Sometimes, reflex development can also make a mature fetus hiccup in the womb.
 You can read more about fetal hiccups in the womb here.

 Are Hiccups During Pregnancy A Note Of Caution?

 Well, this is a very common problem, and the frequency tends to increase as your pregnancy advances.
 As far as its fatality is concerned, hiccups don’t pose any danger to yours and the baby’s health.
 However, it is always a wise decision to seek medical advice if there is anything that is bothering you or making your uncomfortable.
 Only a doctor can guide you properly through the entire journey of your pregnancy.
 Although hiccups are not dangerous, it’s always wise to take precautions.
 After all, giving birth to a new life is really a big deal and a moment to be cherished for the lifetime.

 How Can I Deal With Hiccups During Pregnancy?